 Personal identity — A well-structured ESL class, taught by an engaging and empathetic teacher, will prioritize students’ personal identities.
 There is inherent pride in knowing the language of your culture and heritage.
 When an ESL class teaches both academic and social English while preserving students’ fluency in their native languages, the students develop a sense of historic identity and cultural connection.

 Family and community connections — It is also important to maintain a student’s original language in neighborhoods where two or more languages are prevalent.
 As both children and adult students learn English, the benefit of ESL is that they can communicate with native-speaking friends and family within the community while reaching out to people who communicate only in English.
-These ESL students can bridge the gap between their families and the rest of the world.
+These ELLs can bridge the gap between their families and the rest of the world.